coodoo/xstate-examples/crud-v2-optimistic-update/README.md

 ## Goals

-This is an alternative version of how to implement optimistic update with parallel states to give you a feel of it's power.
+This is an alternative version of how to implement `optimistic update` with `parallel` states to give you a feel of it's true power.

 ## What to see in this example